Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Experiences

-Cuba offers many enriching experiences – many of them completely free or incredibly affordable.
-But you can also spend a fortune on activities (especially when doing private organised tours).
-It all comes down to your travel style, your time, and how much you want to see.
+Cuba offers a multitude of enriching experiences – many of them completely free or incredibly affordable.
+But you can also spend a fortune on activities (especially when doing private tours).
+It all comes down to your travel style, how much time you’ve got and how much you want to see.

 Free and low-cost things to do in Cuba